Centering People.

 Board Vice Chair & treasurer

-Will is an arts and culture worker, public educator, and outdoor enthusiast.
-He works on issues related to the cultural economy, job creation and affordable housing as a member of the City Council in Laramie Wyoming.
-He is the Education Director for Relative Theatrics, and runs a program with the school district that teaches theater arts and creative writing in four Albany County elementary schools.
-He also creates public programming and educational opportunities for the UW Art Museum.
-When not teaching, or working for the city, he enjoys hiking, hunting, fishing, and camping in Wyoming’s Snowy Range with his sweet one-eyed pup, Geraldine.
+Will is an arts and culture worker, public educator, and outdoor enthusiast dedicated to building vibrant, equitable communities.
+As a member of the Laramie City Council, he focuses on issues related to the cultural economy, job creation, and affordable housing.
+He serves as the Education Director for Relative Theatrics, where he leads Play/Write in partnership with the Albany County School District.
+This program brings theater arts and creative writing into four local elementary schools, helping young learners explore self-expression, storytelling, and collaboration through the performing arts.
+Will also develops public programs and educational experiences at the University of Wyoming Art Museum.
+He enjoys hiking, hunting, fishing, and camping in Wyoming’s Snowy Range with his sweet one-eyed pup, Geraldine.